-- (5) Records and property subject to disclosure under this section which state law recognizes as confidential and/or privileged shall be exempt from disclosure to the Ethics Office or subpoena issued under this section. - (6) The Ethics Office shall not publicly disclose any information received during an investigation that is considered confidential by any local, state, or federal law or regulation. - (7) Rights and responsibilities. - a.
-The Ethics Office shall inform the subjects of the investigation prior to the time of their interview, if any, and subjects of an investigation shall have the right to representation of their choice from a union or an attorney during any interviews by the Ethics Office.
-If the subject desires an attorney, the city attorney may select and appoint an outside counsel to represent the subject. - b.
-Employees should be fully informed of their rights and responsibilities when interacting with the Ethics Office and be provided a clear written notice thereof prior to any interview.
-Employees should be informed of their duty to cooperate with the investigation and that any statements provided during an interview shall be considered compelled and that they therefore shall be entitled to protections from use in subsequent criminal prosecutions as outlined in Garrity v.
-New Jersey, 385 U. S. 493, 87 S.Ct.
-616, 17 L.Ed.2d 562 (1967). - c.
-Employee interviews shall only be conducted during an employee's assigned working hours and shall only be conducted in City facilities unless a different time or location, including but not limited to the home of the employee, is mutually agreed upon by the employee and the Ethics Office. - (8) In addition to the obligations described in this subsection, it shall be the duty of every city official or employees, and officials and employees of city outside contractors, vendors and agencies to cooperate with the Ethics Office regarding any investigation initiated pursuant to this Article by answering questions and/or make sworn statements concerning an investigation initiated pursuant to this Article when directed to do so by a duly appointed representative of the Ethics Office.
+- b.
+Employees should be fully informed of their rights and responsibilities when interacting with the Ethics Office and be provided a clear written notice thereof prior to any interview. - c.
+Employee interviews shall only be conducted during an employee's assigned working hours and shall only be conducted in City facilities, unless a different time or location, including but not limited to the home of the employee, is mutually agreed upon by the employee and the Ethics Office. - d.
+The Ethics Office is expressly prohibited from the use of any covert surveillance technology during the conduct of any investigation conducted thereby.

+(9) In addition to the obligations described in this subsection, it shall be the duty of every city official or employees, and officials and employees of city outside contractors, vendors and agencies to cooperate with the Ethics Office regarding any investigation initiated pursuant to this Article by answering questions and/or make sworn statements concerning an investigation initiated pursuant to this Article when directed to do so by a duly appointed representative of the Ethics Office.
 Officials and employees will provide all relevant information and answer all questions honestly, completely, and to the best of their ability.
 An official or employee's refusal to cooperate and provide sworn statements, answers, as required by this subsection shall be considered a violation in accordance with this section.